Catecholamine Analysis in Plasma or Urine

 Healthy volunteer.
 Blood samples are collected from the volunteer’s arm and immediately mixed with EDTA (ethylenediaminetetraacetic acid).
 The samples are centrifuged within 2 hours of collection at 5,000G for 20 min.
 The plasma supernatant can then be stored for one day at -20˚C.

 Rat Blood Sampling

-Fig. 1 – Chromatogram for a 200 pg standard mixture of NE, E, DA and DHAB (internal standard) and a typical profile of human plasma sample at reduced stress levels.
+Fig. 1 – Chromatogram for a 200 pg standard mixture of NE, E, DA, and DHAB (internal standard) and a typical profile of a human plasma sample at reduced stress levels.

 Fig. 2 – Typical profile of rat plasma sample with trunk blood sampling.